January 18, 2014

 Besides, with age comes wisdom and wisdom only comes from experience.
 For example, I know that steps for healthy skin do NOT include a summer “glow” from a faded sunburn (I rarely tan).
 Nor does a Diet Pepsi habit contribute a “+” mark in the healthy skin column.

 Exploring the 10 steps for healthy skin that are right for you can be trial and error.
 Here are 10 steps for healthy skin to get you started:

 - Water.
-Nothing is better for your skin that water.
-All the other concoctions out there are no match for water.
+Nothing is better for your skin than water.
+All the other concoctions out there is no match for water.
 So hydrate to avoid dull and wrinkled skin.

 - You are what you eat.
 It’s true.
 Just change your diet to what you know you should be eating, like foods rich in antioxidants (think berries, green leafy vegetables, and fish to name a few) and observe the positive changes in your skin.
 It’s magical.

 - Decrease alcohol consumption.
 If you’ve ever detoxed off alcohol, one of the first things you will notice is the appearance of your skin.
 Try giving up alcohol for just one week and see how many positive comments you get on your complexion.

 - Reduce stress.
 Stress causes the body to increase production of the hormone cortisol, which causes the skin to become oily and more prone to breakouts.
 Yoga combats this stress and (if doing a lot of inverted poses) improves blood flow to your face.

 - Sunscreen.
 Even if you are driving down the street in your car or sitting in a meeting at the office, the sun can penetrate windows and damage your skin.
 An SPF 15+ is recommended for daily use.